VirtualDharm/practice/RevisionNotes/React.md

 - `useDebugValue`: Displays additional information next to custom Hooks, with optional formatting.
 - `useHistory or useLocation` : Manages navigation and access to route history and location.
   '''
-### Context:
-Context provides a way to pass data through the component tree without manual prop passing.
-It's designed for sharing global data among React components.
-However, it should be used sparingly due to its potential complexity and impact on component reuse.

 ### Data Passing Between Components:
 - To pass data from parent to child, use props.